 The PDUFA date for Arakoda is August 8, 2018, and the beginning date for exclusivity associated with the product's API is July 20, 2018.
-The five-year data exclusivity ending date for Arakoda is July 20, 2023.
+The five year data exclusivity ending date for Arakoda is July 20, 2023.
 Therefore, the earliest date a generic company could file an ANDA, claiming such an application does not infringe our Orange Book listed patents was July 20, 2022.
-Any generic company filing such an abbreviated new drug application ("ANDA") with FDA, must notify us within 20 calendar days of receiving acknowledgement from the FDA or receipt of such an ANDA.
+Any generic company filing such an ANDA with FDA, must notify us within 20 calendar days of receiving acknowledgement from the FDA or receipt of such an ANDA.
 Thus, the earliest date we could receive such a notification was August 9, 2022.

 As of the date of this prospectus, to the best of our knowledge, no such notice has been received by us.
 However, such a notice might be received at any time.
-Such a notice might require us to undertake expensive litigation to defend our patents related to Arakoda's malaria indication, thereby diverting funds away from critical research and development efforts for Tafenoquine (Arakoda or other regimen) for other indications.
-This potential litigation and the related expenditure may harm our business.
+Such a notice might require us to undertake expensive litigation to defend our patents related to Arakoda's malaria indication, thereby diverting funds away from critical research and development efforts for Arakoda for other indications.
+This potential litigation and the related expenditures may harm our business.
 Additionally, the approval of any ANDA would increase competition and most likely drive down prices for Arakoda.